Rhode Island Hunting

 General Rules and Regulations

-- Hunting and shooting hours for the spring seasons (Youth/Paraplegic and Spring Gobbler) end at 1:00 PM.
+- Hunting and shooting hours for the spring seasons, including Youth/Paraplegic, end at 1:00 PM.
 All spring turkey hunters must leave the woods by 1:00 PM.

 - Hunters must carry a turkey-calling device (non-electric) while hunting.
 Calling is the only legal method for hunting wild turkey gobblers.